Stimulant Addiction Treatment in Marin County, California

 Intensive Outpatient Program (IOP)

-In our Intensive Outpatient Program (IOP), clients receive the same high-quality care as in PHP but with the flexibility to maintain their daily commitments.
+In our intensive outpatient program (IOP), clients receive the same high-quality care as in PHP but with the flexibility to maintain their daily commitments.
 Through several hours of therapy each week, including group counseling sessions and individual therapy, clients engage in meaningful discussions, share their experiences, and develop coping strategies in a supportive environment.
 Our IOP empowers clients to take control of their recovery journey while receiving the guidance and support they need to navigate the challenges of early sobriety.

-Aftercare
+Aftercare Program

 Aftercare planning is crucial for sustaining long-term recovery beyond treatment.
 At Golden Gate Recovery, our aftercare services provide ongoing support and resources to help clients transition back into their everyday lives.
 Continued therapy sessions allow clients to process their experiences, address challenges, and reinforce the skills learned in treatment.